openboxes/openboxes/docs/README.md

 #1234: fixed typo in docs
 ```
 4. Push changes to GitHub
 5. Create a pull request
-6.
+6. Assign `jmiranda` as a reviewer